turingschool/career-development-curriculum/module-5/accountability_group_DTR.md

 #### Meeting Structure
 * Group meeting structures (what will we work on/discuss during group meetings?):
-Finding jobs/companies
+*Suggestions: Finding jobs/companies, working on cover letters, finding company contacts, creating messages, finding contact info, etc.*

-Working on cover letters
+* How we will hold each other accountable to following through on action steps:

-Finding connections, creating messages, finding contact info
+* How we will communicate if someone needs to miss a meeting:

 * Stand Up discussions (what specific questions will we use in our Stand Ups twice a week?):
   * Stand Up #1: